 "I hate Potions," Ron complained to Harry as they made their way downstairs to the dungeons, his annoyance with the other boy already entirely forgotten.
 "Especially the first lesson of the year.
 Snape always gives some sort of quiz.
 Like we should really be expected to memorize the entire bloody book over vacation.
 And I'll probably get a Dreadful on my summer assignment.
 Honestly, as if anyone could write four bloody feet on the differences between healing balms and potions."

 Pushing a lock of bushy hair aside, Hermione frowned at Ron in mild annoyance.
 "Four feet isn't that bad, especially considering how large your handwriting is.
 And you're not expected to memorize the text, but you should at least read it!
 I found time to read the entire book during my vacation."

 "Of course you did, 'Mione.
 Reading is all you do."

-Suddenly, Harry stopped in the middle of the hallway, realization dawning.
-Heart pounding, he flung his book-bag off his shoulder and hurriedly began to dig through it.
+Abruptly, Harry stopped in the middle of the hallway, realization suddenly dawning.
+Heart pounding, he flung his book bag off his shoulder and hurriedly began to dig through it.

 Hermione frowned.
 "Forgot to finish your summer assignment?"

 Harry shook his head rapidly, continuing to rifle through his things.
 "No, I think I left it in Defense.
-I was finishing it up at the beginning of Lupin's lecture, and I packed up in a rush…."
+I was finishing it up at the beginning of Lupin's lecture, and I packed up in such a rush..."

 "Snape's going to murder you, mate," Ron said, sounding nearly amused.